qirui-huang/qirui-huang.github.io/_pages/about.md

 Prior to Huawei, Dr. Huang pioneered an AI driven network defense system at the Singapore University of Technology & Design, one of the earliest applications of AI in cyber security.
 He has authored 50+ peer reviewed papers, held 16 patents, and secured USD 10+ million in external research funding.

 Beyond technical leadership, he shapes Huawei's medium- and long-term innovation strategy through a series of widely cited insight reports that guide corporate investment in AI and high performance computing.
 Dr. Huang is a Senior Member of IEEE and OSA, and a member of ACM and AAAI.
 He received his Ph.D. in Electrical & Electronic Engineering from Nanyang Technological University, Singapore.

+JOB OPENINGS NOW!!
+(Updated in Nov 2025):
+- Openings for AI researcher, and research interns are available!
+- Base locations: Singapore.
+- Send your CV to huang.qirui@ieee.org.